mist64/cbmbus_doc/6 JiffyDOS.md

 ### Sending Bytes

 When the controller sends data to the device, it transmits two bits at a time roughly every 13 µs using the CLK and DATA lines, with no handshake.
-For each byte, the device signals that it is ready to receive, following by the controller signaling it is ready to send, this starting the timing critical window of about 75 µs.
+For each byte, the device signals that it is ready to receive, followed by the controller signaling it about to start the transmission, thus starting the timing critical window of about 75 µs.

 The following animation shows a byte being sent from the controller to the device.